SpenceKonde/DxCore/README.md

 With the minimum sampling length, analogRead() speed would be approximately doubled from it's already-faster value.

-**ERRATA ALERT** There is a nasty silicon bug, at least in early versions, where whatever pin the ADC multiplexer is pointed at, digital reads are disabled.
-This core provides two options for dealing with this - if you enable the workaround, the core will point the multiplexer at a non-pin reserved value after every analogRead().
-If it is set to startup only, this will be done before setup() is called - but never after that; it is your responsability to deal with in that case.
+**ERRATA ALERT** There is a mildly annoying silicon bug in early revisions where whatever pin the ADC multiplexer is pointed at, digital reads are disabled.
+This core neatly works around it by setting the the ADC multiplexer to point at a nonexistent pin when it is not actively in use; however, be aware that you cannot, say, set an interrupt on a pin being subject to analogReads (not that this is particularly useful).

 ### DAC Support
 The DA-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACReference() function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call digitalWrite() on that pin.